mrmagooey/redux-simple-models/readme.md

 # redux-simple-models

-Simple interface for setting and getting data from a redux store.

 ## Introduction

-We care about two things:
+`redux-simple-models` is a simple interface for creating, updating, deleting and retrieving data from a redux store.

+Example (abridged) usage:

-1. How to insert data into the redux store
+    // store data in redux store
+    > dispatch(myModelCreate({'some': 'model data'}));
+    > dispatch(myModelCreate({'example': 'usage', 'asdf': true}));

+    // get data from store (note automatic integer ids)
+    > myModelGet(state);
+    [{id: 1, 'some': 'model data'}, {id: 2, 'example': 'usage', 'asdf': true}]

-1. How to get data from the redux store
+    // get data from store satisfying some `where` parameters

-For these things to be possible we need:

-* A standard reducer
-* A standard data structure in the store (we follow normalizr's example)
-* A common set of actions (create, update and delete)
-* And finally, some standard interface for getting data from the store
+    > myModelGet(state, {'example': 'usage'})
+    [{id: 1, 'example': 'usage', 'asdf': true}]

+    // Update data
+    > dispatch(myModelUpdate(1, {'example': 'new'}))
+    // GetOne will only get one model
+    > myModelGetOne(state, {'example': 'new'})
+    {id: 1, 'example': 'new', 'asdf': true}

+    // delete model by id
+    > dispatch(myModelDelete(1))
+    // get all models
+    > myModelGet(state)
+    [{id: 2, 'example': 'usage', 'asdf': true}]

+These examples assume we have a model called `myModel`, and have created our model functions incorporating this model name.
+These `myModel*` functions could be called whatever the user desires.

+Below are more complete instructions on how to get up and running with `redux-simple-models`.

 ## Installation

     npm install redux-simple-models --save

-This is a UMD build file, and so should work across various build systems and javascript environments.
+This is a UMD build file, and should work across various build systems and javascript environments.

 ## Usage
 ### Reducer and store setup